singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ### Quick Start
 If you want to get a head start, you can download, install and setup from the terminal (or command prompt) in this quick start guide.
 However, if you need a more detailed introduction and guide, simply scroll down to [here](#inkpapersetup).

-The quick start guides below do the same thing for each operating system, except that for OSX and Windows, they also download and rename the Linux versin of ink, so that it can be used to deploy to Netlify.
+The quick start guides below do the same thing for each operating system, except that for OSX and Windows, they also download and rename the Linux versin of ink, so that it can be used to deploy to netlify.
 Simply substitute with your inkpaper site location and name and you'll be good to go.

 #### Linux (64bit) Quick Start (in Terminal):